Gravitational waves from parabolic encounters: A study of linear and nonlinear memory: Linear GW memory from parabolic orbits

 Note that the second expression is obtained by applying integration by parts and ignoring a term proportional to $\Ddot{x}(t)$.
 Finally, the $xx$-component of the stress-energy tensor (per unit reduced mass $\mu$) in terms of $\xi$ is written as:

 Similarly, the remaining stress-energy components are:

 The time parameterization in the parabolic case makes sure we have the $\xi^3$ term in the frequency integral, that dominates near the periapsis, since that is where most of the radiating event takes place.
-It is well-known that the integrals of these forms are computable in terms of Airy functions and their derivatives\footnotemark{}.
-Once the integrals are solved, the final expressions for the stress-energy components take the form:
+It is well-known that the integrals of these forms are computable in terms of Airy functions and their derivatives\footnote{See Appendix \ref{sec:Airy} for a discussion on Airy functions and their application to solve integrals of this form.}.
+Once the integrals are solved, the final expressions for the stress-energy components, in terms of $\nu$, take the form:

-Now remember, a signature of the memory effect is the contribution of the waveform dominating at zero frequency where $\nu \rightarrow 0$.
+where we have substituted $\omega^{\prime}=\nu \omega_{0}$, and Eq. (\ref{tauscale}).
+Now remember that a signature of the memory effect is the contribution of the waveform dominating at zero frequency where $\nu \rightarrow 0$.
 This is manifested in the form of a $\frac{1}{\nu}$ pole in frequency space, which gives rise to a Heaviside function in the time domain.
 This leads to a permanent, non-oscillatory displacement in the position of test particles following the passage of gravitational waves.

+Before we proceed with the $\nu \rightarrow 0$ limit for the parabolic case, let us quickly revisit the same for a hyperbolic event.
+To do this, we use the same parameterization as in Eq. \eqref{eq2} and follow Ref. \cite{Hait:2022ukn}.
+The reason to study this case is to approach $e \rightarrow 1$ limit from the hyperbolic side, and observe how the energy-momentum tensors behave in the parabolic limit.
+For a binary system undergoing a hyperbolic encounter, one can work out the source stress-energy tensors (see Eq.
+(30) of \cite{Hait:2022ukn}) as: